smieruch/webodv-cross-server-integration/README.md

 # HOT

-Now go to https://hot.webodv.awi.de, choose the *Discrete Water Column* dataset, and click on *Data Exploration* on the next page, or click directly on https://hot.webodv.awi.de/public/discrete_water_column/discrete_water_column.
+Keep the webODV Argo view open in the Browser tab.
+Open a new Browser tab and go to https://hot.webodv.awi.de, choose the *Discrete Water Column* dataset, and click on *Data Exploration* on the next page, or click directly on https://hot.webodv.awi.de/public/discrete_water_column/discrete_water_column.
 Choose *View->Load View->public->Default*.